 Festivals and events

-In October, Malton turns literary at the Ryedale Book Festival, with workshops, readings, performances, book fair, storytelling and concerts.
+Malton also turns literary at the Ryedale Book Festival, with workshops, readings, performances, book fair, storytelling throughout the year.